trakitwireless/trakit-cs-objects/commands/README.md

 ### Prerequisites

-The `trakit.objects` package is required as most `ResponseType` classes will contain an object from that definition.
+The `Trakit.Objects` package is required as most `ResponseType` classes will contain an object from that definition.
 We rely on the Newtonsoft.Json package for serialization between your application and the server.

 ## Questions and Feedback